tarsqi/ttk/code/testing/scripts/regression/evita/00-readme.txt

 To run scripts for data files:

+   $ sh testing/scripts/regression/evita/evita-test.sh <TEST_CASE>

+Here, TEST_CASE points at the name of the test case.
+Cases are in the data-in directory and all look like evita-test-NAME.xml.
+Examples:

-   $ sh testing/scripts/regression/evita/evita-test-BE.sh
+   $ sh testing/scripts/regression/evita/evita-test.sh BE
-   $ sh testing/scripts/regression/evita/evita-test-OTHER.sh
+   $ sh testing/scripts/regression/evita/evita-test.sh OTHER

 To run all scripts: